 The purpose of this section is to provide an overview of your product.
 This could be an outline of chapters in your ebook, lessons in your course, modules in your coaching program etc. The reader should come away from this with a very clear idea of what they will get for their money.

-A moisturizer lotion is a lightweight, liquid-based moisturizer that is easily absorbed by the skin.
-It typically contains water as the main ingredient and is ideal for oily or combination skin types.
+A lotion is a lightweight, liquid-based moisturizer that is easily absorbed by the skin.
+Lotions typically contain water as the main ingredient and they are ideal for oily or combination skin types.

-A moisturizer ointment is a thicker, more dense moisturizer that is typically oil-based.
-It is best for dry or extremely dry skin types as it provides a heavy and long-lasting hydration.
+An ointment is a thicker, more dense moisturizer that is typically oil-based.
+Ointments are best for dry or extremely dry skin types as they provide a heavy and long-lasting hydration.

-A moisturizer cream is a thicker, semi-solid moisturizer that sits between lotion and ointment in terms of consistency.
-It is typically formulated with a mix of oil and water, and is suitable for most skin types.
-It provides a good balance of hydration and absorption.
+A cream is a thicker, semi-solid moisturizer that sits between lotion and ointment in terms of consistency.
+Creams are typically formulated with a mix of oil and water, and are suitable for most skin types.
+These provide a good balance of hydration and absorption.

 The Pricing of Moisturizers

 So now we know that moisturizers can come as a lotion, ointment, cream, or in serum form.
 Its price is influenced by a variety of factors such as the brand, the ingredients used, the packaging, and the marketing and advertising costs.